mulhoon/thischanged.me/README.md

 - Keep code separate in their uses. e.g App.view.js only contains script for changing the view, App.api.js only controls script for talking to an API etc..
 - Keep all script settings at the top of your code
 - Use Compass mixins where possible
-- Add plugins and to public/js/vendor/ and reference them in App.tools.js (no need to put them in your head tag)
+- Add plugins and to public/js/vendor/ and reference them in App.global.js (no need to put them in your head tag)
 - use `$(".mydiv").render(data);` to populate html with data from an object (as long as the obj keys match the id/class in .mydiv)
 - Don't edit public/js or public/css

 Disclaimer
 ========

 There are many approaches to building web projects.
-This is intended as a SIMPLE boilerplate and is a great way to get started if you are new to Grunt and Sass.
+This is intended as a *simple* boilerplate and is a great way to get started if you are new to Grunt.
 It can easily be extended for bigger projects.

 If you need help with Git via Terminal [try this](http://shaun.boyblack.co.za/blog/2009/03/14/getting-started-with-git-on-mac-os-x/)